There’s more to life than this—let’s find it

 Your 5 Rules of Substack

 Focus on what excites you: Write about what sets your soul on fire, not what you think will get the most clicks.
+Simon Sinek’s The Infinite Game reminds us that purpose and passion are what create lasting impact—not the quick wins.

 There will be days when you question every life choice that led you to this point.
+That’s okay.
+As Steven Pressfield reminds us, resistance is part of the process.
+The goal isn’t to eliminate the doubt—it’s to show up anyway.

 This is the eighth post out of 24 essays I plan to write as part of the Sparkle on Substack Essay Club to keep myself accountable and post regularly.